Cyprus International Institute of Management

-CIIM - The Cyprus International Institute of Management is a European business school with two campuses, one in Nicosia and one in Limassol, Cyprus.
-The non-profit business school is accredited by the Cyprus Ministry of Education & Culture.
+CIIM - The Cyprus International Institute of Management is a European business school with three campuses, one in Nicosia and two in Limassol, Cyprus.
+The For-profit business school is accredited by the Cyprus Ministry of Education & Culture.
 The school is a member of the European Foundation for Management Development.

+It has been upgraded to a university, the University of Limassol (UoL).
+The starting date of university operations is the 1st of September 2023.